day8/re-com/README.md

 [Reagent](http://reagent-project.github.io)
 which, in turn, is a layer over Facebook's trailblazing [React](http://facebook.github.io/react).

-Confirming: 100% ClojureScript.
-We're not wrapping jquery plugins here.
+Confirming: this is all 100% ClojureScript.
+We're not wrapping jquery plugins.
 Creating components with ClojureScript and Reagent is really quite delightful.

 Re-com has: